pharmbio/cp_pipeline/README.md

 # Continuous Cellpainting - Cellprofiler pipelines automation on Kubernetes

-This component handles the running of jobs on Kubernetes.
+This component handles the running of jobs on Kubernetes and collecting the results.
 It polls the database for non-started analyses that have completed plate acquisitions available.
 The analyses are sent as jobs to the Kubernetes cluster and once they are finished the results will be collected and stored at the same location as the images and the database will be updated and mark the analysis as finished.

 ![cp_pipeline overview](analysis_pipeline_overview.jpg)